getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

       rethinkdb
     ```

-1. **Create tables and indexes in RethinkDB.** We need these to be created before the game servers spin up and start trying to use them.
+1. **Create tables and indexes in RethinkDB.** Create these before the game servers spin up, so that the necessary tables and indexes are already in place.

     ```bash
     docker build -t ttt_db_schema ./db-schema